Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

 \begin{enumerate}

-\item We use lowercase letters ($x$) for scalar variables, bold lowercase letters for vector variables ($\bs x$), and uppercase alphabet ($X$) for chemical species.
+\item We use the lowercase alphabet ($x$) to represent scalar variables, the bold lowercase alphabet for vector variables ($\bs x$), and the uppercase alphabet ($X$) for chemical species.

-\item Sometimes, for simplicity, we use the variable $x$ and the concentration of the species $X$ interchangeably.
+\item For notational simplicity, we occasionally use the variable $x$ as a shorthand for the concentration of the species $X$, when the context is clear.

-\item Unless stated otherwise, chemical species are specified in the dual-rail notation, where a scalar variable $x$ is represented as the concentration difference of two complementary species: $x = [X^+] - [X^-]$.
+\item Unless stated otherwise, chemical species are assumed to be specified in the \textit{dual-rail notation}, where a scalar variable $x$ is represented by the concentration difference of two complementary species: $x = [X^+] - [X^-]$.
 The $\pm$ superscripts on the species indicate positive or negative sign parity of the dual-rail species.

 \item The dual-rail species for a variable $x$ are initialized as follows.
-We use the shorthand $X \leftarrow x$ to denote this initialization.
+We use the shorthand $X \xleftarrow[]{init} x$ to denote this initialization.

-\item We use shorthand expressions such as \textit{the $Z$ species} or \textit{the hidden state species $Z$} to collectively refer to a species type.
-Similarly \textit{positive (negative)} $Z$ \textit{species} is used for the positive (negative) parity dual-rail components of the $Z$ species.
+\item We use phrases such as \textit{the $Z$ species} or \textit{the hidden state species $Z$} to collectively refer to a species type.
+Similarly, the terms \textit{positive (negative)} $Z$ \textit{species} are used to represent the positive (negative) dual-rail species $Z$.